Polyandry in fish: Convenience polyandry

-Convenience polyandry occurs when females mate with multiple males to avoid to coercive breeding harassment from these males.
+Convenience polyandry occurs when females mate with multiple males to avoid coercive breeding harassment from these males.
 This type of polyandry was found throughout a variety of elasmobranch fish, or cartilaginous fish, such as sharks.
 These sharks included lemon sharks, sandbar sharks, nurse sharks and catsharks.
 For convenience polyandry to occur, the costs of females resisting males must outweigh the costs of mating.
 Females tend to get injured by males during copulation because males bite onto their pectoral fins and bodies while mating.
 Females can also receive cloacal injuries caused by the male's sexual organ.
 Strong evidence for female indirect benefits has not yet been determined, suggesting one reason for convenience polyandry.
 Since there do not seem to be any direct benefits for females, polyandry could be driven for male benefits.
 Males can force females into multiple mating to maximize their reproductive success.
 In addition to being a form of coercive breeding, males usually work together in cooperative breeding to force females to mate with them.
 Sexual dimorphism in mouth and dental morphology has been shown in males.
 These males develop long, narrow mouths and longer teeth that aid in biting female pectoral fins during mating.

 Some shark species, such as catsharks, Scyliorbinus carnicula, exhibit a different form of convenience polyandry.
 These sharks fertilize internally, but then lay their fertilized eggs onto algae or rocky surfaces.
 Catsharks tend to have a prolonged mating season, allowing females to store sperm and lay eggs hundreds of days after copulation from multiple males, displaying a high frequency of multiple paternity within a single clutch.

 Several viviparous shark species, where females give birth to live offspring that develop internally within the mother, also engage in polyandry.
 In viviparous mating, a direct transfer of nutrients from mother to embryo through a yolk sac placenta occurs.
 Litters sired by multiple fathers have been determined in lemon sharks, Negaprion brevirostris, nurse sharks, Ginlymostoma cirratum, sandbar sharks, Carcharhinus plumbeus, and squaloid sharks, such as spiny dogfish, Squalus acanthias.
 Some male sharks can also mate multiple times with these females, which is referred to as a polygynandry mating system.